wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Added: Option to hide/show user avatars on comment form and list
+* Added: Option to hide/show comment form header text
+* Added: Option to set maximum character limit for comment text
+* Added: Option to enable .po/.mo translation files for mult-language sites
+* Added: Allowed new HTML tags (blockquote, ul, ol, li, code, em, abbr...)
+* Fixed Bug: Avatar duplication on reply form
+* Fixed Bug: Author display name update when it changed on UM profile page
+* Fixed Bug: 404 error on clicking subscription confirmation link
+* Fixed Bug: Email validation issue with .info and other TLD with more than 3 chars

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.2.2 =
 * Fixed Bug: Some phrases were not translate-able
 * Fixed Bug: Social Network Avatar display problem
 * Fixed Bug: Issues with site layout, website field and Facebook login button
 * Fixed Bug: Error message "URL is invalid" for Website URLs starting with http://
 * Fixed Bug: Unlimited voting issue for guests

-IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.2.1 =
 * Fixed Bug: Front-end Phrases don't suport Special Characters